 The security and loss prevention industry has benefitted from advances in cloud computing and more and more companies are using cloud-based access control systems as a cost effective and fully functional solution to security.

 Should you make the move?
-Here are just a few advantages of using a cloud-based access control system:
+Here are just a few advantages of using a cloud-based security system:

 Since the software to run your system is web-based and hosted, the need to invest in expensive hardware is eliminated.
 It is subscription based – you pay as you go, and this optimizes cash flow.